777or666/axi-react-admin/packages/ra-data-graphql/README.md

 ## When I create or edit a resource, the list or edit page does not refresh its data

 `react-admin` maintain its own cache of resources data but, by default, so does the Apollo client.
-For every query, we inject a default [`fetchPolicy`](http://dev.apollodata.com/react/api-queries.html#graphql-config-options-fetchPolicy) set to `network-only` so that the Apollo client always refetch the data when requested.
+For every queries, we inject a default [`fetchPolicy`](http://dev.apollodata.com/react/api-queries.html#graphql-config-options-fetchPolicy) set to `network-only` so that the Apollo client always refetch the data when requested.

 Do not override this `fetchPolicy`.